Suzanne Beauclerk, Duchess of St Albans

 Suzanne Marie Adèle Beauclerk, Duchess of St Albans (née Fesq; 4 May 1921 – 12 February 2010), known professionally as Suzanne St Albans, was a British writer and painter.

 Early life and family

-Suzanne Marie Adèle Fesq was born on 4 May 1921 in Kuala Lampur, British Malaya.
+Suzanne Marie Adèle Fesq was born on 4 May 1921 in Kuala Lumpur, British Malaya.
 She was of French descent on her mother and father's sides.
-Her father was Emile William Fesq, the owner of Assam Java Plantation in Selangor.
-Her mother, Marie Claire, was a member of the Chassériau family.
-Her paternal great-grandfather was a wine exporter from Bordeaux who settled in Australia in 1848 after marrying a mulatto woman from New Orleans.
-Her maternal great-grandfather was a rubber planter from Bordeaux who settled in Malaya.
+Her father was Emile William Fesq (1887, Woolwich, Australia – 1978, Vence, France), a wealthy planter, owner of Assam Java Plantation in Selangor, Malay Peninsula.
+Her mother, Marie-Claire, was a member of the Chassériau merchant family.
+Her paternal great-grandfather was a wine exporter from Bordeaux who settled in Australia in 1848 (where he founded Fesq & Company in Sydney, a family-owned wine distribution firm), after he married a Creole mulatto woman he met during his travels on the New Orleans shipping route.
+Her maternal great-grandfather, Leopold Chassériau, also from Bordeaux, was a rubber planter who settled in Malaya.
 She grew up in British Malaya and in Vence, Southern France.
 She attended boarding school in Paris and in Littlehampton.

 World War II

 During the outbreak of World War II the Fesq family were living in Southern France.
 After the German invasion, the family made their way along with other refugees to Saint-Jean-de-Luz where they were evacuated by HMS Ettrick and brought to England.

 Once in England she worked as a librarian in Bedfordshire, before being taken on by the Psychological Warfare Branch of the Foreign Office.
 She was first stationed in Algiers.
 She was transferred to Italy in 1944 where she worked in Naples, Rome, Florence, Bologna, and Venice.
 In 1945 she was posted at the British Embassy in Vienna, where she was under the command of Lieutenant-Colonel Charles Beauclerk, the future 13th Duke of St Albans, whom she married, becoming his second wife, on 19 March 1947.